 Mark Wilson is Executive Vice President of Human Resources & Labour Relations at Loblaw Companies Limited.
 He joined Loblaw in December of 2006.
 Mark is responsible for developing and delivering the people portion of the business strategy.
 Mark has enjoyed a progressive 23-year career in Human Resources and Labour Relations, in four different industries – Telecommunications, Food Service Retail/Quick Service Restaurants, Death Care and most recently Grocery Retail.
 He began his career in 1990 as a Union Business Agent with the United Food and Commercial Workers Local 175.

 Aisha Ansari is currently employed with Deloitte Economics as a Senior Associate.
 Prior to joining Deloitte, Aisha worked with the Government of Ontario in public policy, specializing in economics.
-She is fluent in multiple languages and has volunteered in the not-for-profit sector as a Board member of Big Brothers Big Sisters Halton and as a United Way fundraiser.
+Aisha is fluent in multiple languages.
+She has volunteered in the not-for-profit sector as a Board member of Big Brothers Big Sisters Halton and as a United Way fundraiser.